anonymous-f-research/Sparse-Document-Attention-RAG/README.md

 ---

-## Declaration of Generative AI Use
+## Acknowledgment

-We used an LLM (OpenAI’s GPT-5) for coding.
+We used an AI assistant (OpenAI’s GPT-5) for coding.
-We have **not** used genAI tools for other purposes in the work.
-Specifically, we wrote the paper and performed all the research stages by ourselves: ideation, related work coverage, model design, experimental setting design, evaluation, analysis, conclusions, etc.